 Wages & Overtime

+Wages and overtime cases constitute a major part of Alejandro Caffarelli’s practice.
 In Illinois, all non-exempt hourly employees must earn at least the minimum wage, and must be paid time and a half (“overtime”) for all hours in excess of forty per work week.
-Minimum wage and overtime are governed by a number of state and federal statutes, including the Illinois Wage Payment and Collection Act, 820 Ill.
-Comp.
-Stat.
-115/1-16 (“IWPCA”), Illinois Minimum Wage Law, 820 Ill.
-Comp.
-Stat.
-105/1-15 (“IMWL”), and Fair Labor Standards Act, 29 U.S.C. § 201 et seq. (“FLSA”).
+Minimum wage and overtime are governed by a number of state and federal statutes, including the Illinois Wage Payment and Collection Act, Illinois Minimum Wage Law, and Fair Labor Standards Act.

 The IWPCA mandates that employers in Illinois must pay each employee for all time that the employee worked, including any “final compensation” (such as accrued vacation pay), within two weeks of the end of the period in which the wages were earned.
 The IWPCA further regulates final compensation upon the end of employment, and makes it unlawful for any employer to deduct wages from an employee’s paycheck without the written consent of the employee.
 An employer acting in violation of the IWPCA may have to pay the employee up to twice the sum of the unpaid wages, plus a statutory penalty of two percent for each day that the payment is past due.
 Common IWPCA violations include failing to pay earned commissions, and failing to pay other earned but unused time such as vacation and final paychecks.